-In this article, you will discover some curiosities about the Chinese tradition linked to the change of the year, which cities host the celebrations for the Chinese New Year's Eve in Italy, and some predictions about 2025, born in the sign of the Wood Snake.
+In this article, you will discover some curiosities about the Chinese tradition linked to the change of the year, which cities host the celebrations for the Chinese New Year's Eve in Italy, and some predictions about 2026, born in the sign of the Fire Horse, symbolizing energy, passion, courage, movement and change.

 The three Italian cities with the largest Chinese communities are Milan, Rome and Prato, and it is here that the most beautiful New Year parades take place.